miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Showed player alive at Anarch ending and put Skelter at Nines' side.
 Made Chunk not attack you if you convinced him during the endgame.
 Repaired bad icons and flickering for upper Venture tower elevator.
-Improved weapons, timing, ocean and widescreen cut of Ming ending.
+Improved many details in Ming ending and masquerade ending cutscene.

 Restored Content: